 "I want to know all about the usual," said Ash, her eyes lighting up.
 "I haven't really experienced normal before."
 She laughed and looked at me expectantly.

 "Uh, well, Mr Spiro was his normal self, funny but still getting stuff done.
 Can't really remember what the lesson was about though.
 Something to do with slavery, I think.
 Probably important."
-She nodded, her face completely alive, and I realised that she really hadn't done normal before.
+She nodded, her face completely alive with a kind of manic eagerness for knowledge, and I realised that she really hadn't done normal before.
 This was utterly new to her.
 "Chemistry was alright, we played around with acid.
 Kev burned a hole through his lab coat.
 Then I had Music, which is when you had Drama I guess.
 Nate said about Romeo and Juliet.
 Um, and then in English we started a new creative writing topic.
 Nothing really happened during lunch or tutor.
 And then in Maths we did simultaneous equations again because some people still aren't getting it.
 And that's about it."

-"So how are things with-" Aislinn was interrupted by the kettle boiling, so she busied herself with putting the coffee and water into a mug, then half-turned towards me to ask: "Milk or sugar?"
+"So how are things with -" Aislinn was interrupted by the kettle boiling, so she busied herself with putting the coffee and water into a mug, then half-turned towards me to ask: "Milk or sugar or anything?"

 "Milk, please," I replied.
 I wanted to know what she had been about to say, but I knew that if I asked she'd just brush it off as nothing.
 Hmm.
 She handed me the mug of coffee, and I took a tentative sip, focusing on not burning myself.